 Use the Category & Tags controls to select which Categories this post will belong to, and which tags will be applied to it.
-For a more detailed breakdown of best practices for categories and tags, refer to Categories and tags explained.
+For a more detailed breakdown of best practices for categories and tags, refer to Tags and Categories FAQs.

 Categories are specific to each board and are meant to broadly define the types of posts that board will contain.
 Users can filter by categories using a Post Tools element; however, categories cannot be used as a Content Filter in the Composer Post element.

 To manage categories for a board, click on the Manage Categories button in the Categories & Tags section of the post screen or the + Categories link on the board's three-dot Action Menu.
 Type the name of your category in the text field at the top of the dialogue box and click the green + Add Category link to add a new category.
 Existing categories will be displayed in a list underneath.
 Make any changes to the title in the field, or click the trashcan icon next to the category to remove it.
 Categories always appear in alphabetical order.